 The science behind our vitiligo program is based upon the very latest in technology and research.
 Our re-pigmentation program uses a combination of topical prescription creams and narrowband UVB phototherapy.
 Prescription creams help reduce skin inflammation and phototherapy awakens the pigment-producing cells within the skin.
 The majority of vitiligo sufferers will start to notice areas of re-pigmentation within a few weeks of following this program.

-Providing treatments tailored according to each client’s skin type, location and extent of skin disorder is central to Cutis Clinic.
+Providing treatments tailored according to each patient’s skin type, location and extent of skin disorder is central to Cutis Clinic.
 In the case of vitiligo, this personalisation has led to our 80% success rate in the re-pigmentation of vitiligo-affected skin.
-Most clients notice re-pigmentation within 4-6 weeks of this program.
+Most patients notice re-pigmentation within 4-6 weeks of this program.

 We cannot predict with absolute certainty as to who will respond best to our vitiligo treatments; however, as a guide: